leishman/leishman.github.io/_posts/2105-03-05-blockchain-secrets-toshi.md

 In this post we will walk through a few simple ways to analyze our new blockchain data to gain insights into and uncover some mysteries of the Blockchain.

+The analysis here is very rudimentary and is only meant to give you a way to easily get your feet wet.

 First we need a way to access our database in the toshi_db Docker container.
 I’ve found that the easiest way to do that is to setup a new container running `psql`, the PostgreSQL interactive terminal.

 Run the command below, which will take you to the psql command line inside a new container.